All Episodes

 Big story in Minnesota.

-It's called the Tiza Academy.
+It's called the TISA Academy.

-They have ritual washing in their restrooms, they have school assemblies with imams, all of this.
+They have school assemblies with imams, all of this.

-Now a substitute teacher has come out and confirmed what Kirsten has said that this is in effect a religious school being funded by tax dollars.
+Now a substitute teacher has come out and confirmed what Kirsten has said, that this is, in effect, a religious school being funded by tax dollars.

-In fact, that the uh substitute teacher said, quote, I've been in a lot of schools and I've never been in a school where they had washing rituals or had a room where you had to take off your shoes.
+In fact, the substitute teacher said, quote, I've been in a lot of schools and I've never been in a school where they had washing rituals or had a room where you had to take off your shoes.

-Now, can you imagine if your school down the street had a Catholic priest or a Lutheran minister come in and they had a prayer, and everybody was, you know, hauled into the gym and you had somebody prostrate on the gymnasium floor in a white robe as this school did?
+Now, can you imagine if your school down the street had a Catholic priest or a Lutheran minister come in and they had a prayer and everybody was, you know, hauled into the gym and you had somebody prostrate on the gymnasium floor in a white robe as this school did.

 And all of this was going on.

-They tell you, you know, there's a danger here, folks.
+You know, there's a danger here, folks.

 There's two dangers here.

-Obviously, uh this is clearly a violation of case law, a violation of the lemon test that says there's this wall of separation between church and state.
+Obviously, this is clearly a violation of case law, a violation of the lemon test that says there's this wall of separation between church and state.

-Had there been a a Western or Christian school devoted to this sort of theology, it'd be done yesterday.
+Had there been a Western or Christian school devoted to this sort of theology, it'd be done yesterday.

 But there's also the assimilation factor here.